 Chamomile is also rich in antioxidants!
 It promotes more efficient circulation, which helps with inflammation and alleviates minor aches and pains, including headaches.

 While the effect is not particularly strong, it makes for a perfect tea to sip on before bed.

 Are There Other Health Benefits of Chamomile Tea?

-Egyptian Chamomile is generally considered the best chamomile tea.
+Egyptian Chamomile is generally considered one of the best chamomile teas.
 Native to the Nile River valley, it has the most balanced and widely-appealing flavor of all types.
-Egyptian chamomile has a unique taste because the environmental conditions of the region—the rich soil of the Nile—produces a fuller flavor and encourages exceptional smoothness
+Egyptian chamomile has a unique taste because the environmental conditions of the region—the rich soil of the Nile—produces a fuller flavor and encourages exceptional smoothness.